toomuchdesign/openapi-ts-json-schema/docs/developer-notes.md

 ## `refHandling`: keep

-`keep` option was implemented as last, and it currently follows the same flow as the `import` except for point 5, where schemas with **string placeholders** are replaced with the original `$ref` object `{$ref: "#/foo/bar" }`.
+`keep` option was implemented as last, and it currently follows the same flow as the `import` except for point 5, where schemas with **string placeholders** are replaced with the an actual `$ref` value.

-It's quite counterintuitive since refs gets dereferenced to be later re-referenced.
-The reason is that the dereferencing process is mis-used here as a way to detect `$ref`s all around the schemas and generate the relevant meta data for schema generation.

-In a future refactoring we might consider skipping dereferencing for this `refHandling` option.

 ## OpenAPI $ref vs JSON schema $id